-- Basis of this Manual is the delivery of the measuring device according to the preceding project planning (e.g., based on the Endress+Hauser application questionnaire) and the relevant delivery state of the measuring device (see delivered System Documentation). - If you are not sure whether the measuring device corresponds to the state defined during project planning or to the delivered system documentation: Please contact Endress+Hauser Customer Service.
+- This Manual presumes that the measuring device has been delivered as specified during project planning and with the relevant delivery state of the measuring device (see delivered system documentation). - Contact Endress+Hauser Customer Service if you are not sure whether the measuring device corresponds to the state defined during project planning or to the delivered System Documentation.